sa4gu9/BrainTraining/README.md

 ## Reverse Number Memory

+1. Memory numbers
+2. Input the answer as opposed to the order shown.
-1. repeat 4 times
+3. repeat 4 times
-2. change stage by number of success
+4. change stage by number of success

 4 times : stage+3
 3 times : stage+2